Bohemians Beach Bar & Resort

-The architect's main idea is to split the plot into two sections - the eastern part and the western part.
+The main idea is to split the plot into two sections - the eastern part and the western part.
 A common longitudinal axis is created along which building masses are placed.
 The site is then terraced in a way allowing for views all the way from the villas’ reception to the beach bar.
 A smooth transition to the waterfront follows and ends with a lotus-shaped infinity pool.

 While the most distinctive part of the resort is the lotus-shaped pool as a symbol of a bohemian lifestyle, the project also integrates vernacular forms and materials so that one has a better experience of place.